Here’s a sage piece of advice for parents struggling with their children’s sleep habits: this too shall pass.

-If you want to, you can limit the number of times you go back to say goodnight, so your child can learn to settle themselves before falling asleep.
-This stage can be long, hard slog – but take heart, it won’t last forever.
+If you want to, you can limit the number of times you go back to say goodnight, so your child can learn to self-settle before falling asleep.
+This stage can be a long, hard slog – but take heart, it won’t last forever.

 2. Night owl

-Some babies like to foreshadow their yet-to-come party days, and wake in the middle of the night, ready for dancing, singing and playing in their cots.
-They particularly like the sound of their own voices, and you may hear them wrangling their vocal chords in the wee hours.
-If your child isn’t distressed, it’s best to let them go, and eventually they should return to the land of nod.
+Some babies like to foreshadow their some-day-in-the-future party days, and wake in the middle of the night, ready for dancing, singing and playing in their cots.
+They particularly like the sound of their own voices, and you may hear them belting out ‘tunes’ in the wee hours.
+If your child isn’t distressed, it’s best to let them go for it.
+Eventually they should return to the land of nod.

 4. Sleepy feeds

-Most experts indicate that if your baby is developing well, you can begin phasing out night feeds from around six months.
+Most experts agree that if your baby is developing well, you can begin phasing out night feeds from around six months.
 Of course, if you’re both comfortable having a quiet feed and cuddle during the night, then there’s no need to stop.
-Just remember that if you do decide to end night feeds, your baby will have to kick the habit slowly, so it’s best to try and reduce the length of the feed over a period of time, rather than going cold turkey.
+Just remember that if you do decide to end night feeds, your baby will do best kicking the habit slowly, so it’s best to try and reduce the length and number of feeds over a period of time, rather than going cold turkey.

 5. Rock my world

 There’s no safer, warmer or more comfortable place in the world for a baby than their parents’ arms, and this is why so many little ones get in the habit of being rocked to sleep.
-But as your baby gets older, unless you’ve got biceps of steel, you’ll be wanting to break this snuggly sleep habit.
-Again, it’s a case of weaning your baby off this routine, so perhaps cutting down the amount of time you rock them in your arms each night.
+But as your baby gets older – unless you’ve got biceps of steel – you’ll be wanting to break this snuggly sleep habit.
+Again, it’s a case of weaning your baby off this routine, so perhaps start by cutting down the amount of time you rock them in your arms each night.